Summer

 DESCRIPTION

-Who are we and where do we come from?
+Who are we, and where do we come from?
 This course addresses that question both by understanding the genetics that underlie genetic ancestry tests and the genealogy of the students’ family trees and the historical context of their personal family’s ancestors.
-In addition, to exploring their own personal family genealogy and genetic history, the class in groups will research the family genealogy of a member of the Dingle community and compare the history impacting their family trees.
+In addition to exploring their own personal family genealogy and genetic history, the class, in groups, will research the family genealogy of a member of the Dingle community and compare the history impacting their family trees.
 Students will have access to numerous genealogical databases as well as the results of AncestryDNA tests for themselves and the local community members.

 Students will learn about and help build local Dingle genealogy resources with trips to nearby historical societies and cemeteries.
 They will also interview selected individuals from the local Dingle community using this information and the genetic information from AncestryDNA results to help create a “Book of Life” for these community members.
 In doing so, students learn a more personal history about Dingle and the people who live there.